Desingularizing isolated conical singularities: Uniform estimates via weighted Sobolev spaces: Further Sobolev-type inequalities on conifold connect sums

 \section{Further Sobolev-type inequalities on conifold connect sums}

 Given a conifold $(L,g)$, we can also apply the theory of Section \ref{s:accs_analysis} to the elliptic operator

 defined from the bundle of all even-dimensional forms on $L$ to the bundle of all odd-dimensional forms.
 As for the Laplacian, it is possible to define and study the exceptional weights for this operator.
 For any non-exceptional weight $\boldsymbol{\beta}$, the operator $D_g$ of Equation \ref{eq:D_g} is Fredholm.
-It is simple to conclude that, for such weights, the restricted operator
+This implies that